 Mild cases of eczema and psoriasis are both often treated with topical anti-inflammatory medications, including corticosteroids and non-corticosteroids.
 Your dermatologist can prescribe these creams and lotions and instruct you on how to use them and the possible side effects.

-With eczema, your dermatologist will also likely recommend avoiding triggers, like overly hot showers, fragrances and irritants.
+Your dermatologist will also likely recommend avoiding eczema triggers, like overly hot showers, fragrances and irritants.
 They may suggest that you switch to a less harsh soap and use moisturizer after bathing.

 Since there is a risk that psoriasis may lead to psoriatic arthritis, your physician may also prescribe oral and injectable medications that treat both the skin and the joints.